Vlada86/Restful-WebServices/README.md

 * Implementing Basic Authentication with Spring Security

 ### Connecting RESTful Service to JPA
-* Overview of Connecting RESTful Service to JPA

 * Creating User Entity and some test data
 * Updating GET methods on User Resource to use JPA
 * Updating POST and DELETE methods on User Resource to use JPA